IN HOUSE - A Life Explored - Understand to Connect

 An economist, psychologist and clinical criminologist George founded WAVE Trust in 1996 to bring a business strategy approach to the challenge of reducing violence and child abuse.
 He has been an advisor to the UK, Scottish and Welsh Governments.

-Dr John Coleman is a clinical psychologist with a long-standing interest in adolescence.
+Dr John Coleman is a psychologist with a long-standing interest in adolescence.
 He is the Founder of the Trust for the Study of Adolescence, and from 2006-2016 he was a Senior Research Fellow at the University of Oxford.
 He is currently working on projects to do with parenting, mental health, and the teenage brain.

 Mark McDonald was born in Inverurie in 1980 and studied politics at Dundee University, before taking a postgraduate Masters course in Strategic Studies at Aberdeen University.
 A by election in April 2013, saw Mark selected as the SNP candidate for Aberdeen Donside, where he resigned his regional seat.
 He was returned to the Scottish Parliament as MSP for Aberdeen Donside on 20 June 2013 and again on the 6th May 2016.
 Mark was subsequently appointed to his current position as Minister for Childcare and Early Years by the First Minister.